Back

 If your organization is still using DirSync or Azure AD Sync, now is the best time to upgrade to Azure AD Connect.
 Microsoft officially ended support for DirSync and Azure AD Sync earlier this year.
 After Dec.
 31, 2017, Microsoft indicated it will no longer accept communications from the two older platforms.
 It’s highly recommended that you migrate to Azure AD Connect soon.

 At Agile IT, we understand the challenges involved with integrating identity solutions between your on-premises and cloud resources.
-Agile IT is a proven expert in deploying Azure identity solutions.
-Learn more about our Azure identity migration services here.
+Agile IT is a proven expert in deploying Azure identity solutions and Azure database migration services.
+Learn more about our Azure identity migration services today.

 Have questions about upgrading to Azure AD Connect?
 We can help.
 Schedule a call with us today.